-The Wangaratta Contemporary Textile Award 2015 exhibition was officially launched with a huge crowd on Saturday 13 June.
+The Wangaratta Contemporary Textile Award 2015 exhibition was officially launched on Saturday 13 June.
 Over 120 people including artists and visitors from areas across the state as well as the ACT & NSW came to hear who was to be announced the recipient of the $10,000 prize – which was the largest awarded in the exhibition’s eight-year history.

 Judge Katie Somerville, Senior Curator of Fashion and Textiles at the National Gallery of Victoria acknowledged the incredible depth of talent in the exhibition and the variety of approaches explored by the artists when making their work.
 She applauded artists who had taken traditional techniques and materials and combined them into works which reflected contemporary issues, ideas and forms.
 Ms Somerville selected two works to be highly commended, Susie Losch’s installation piece Teasel which incorporates dried flower heads known as ‘teasels’ which were traditionally used to comb wool before the invention of metal cards; and John Parkes’ piece Quilt For The Ironing Board – Ironing Bored which has reinterpreted a vintage ironing board cover and linen with thousands of colour-toned hand stitches.